CRC MAIN: 303.623.1540 or 800.516.6284

 email hidden; JavaScript is required

-Tayah Wheeland is the Executive Assistant at Community Resource Center.
-She is originally from Berkeley, California and received a master’s degree in International Affairs with a focus in environmental policy from UC San Diego.
+Tayah is originally from Berkeley, California and received a master’s degree in international affairs with a focus in environmental policy from UC San Diego.
 She has studied four foreign languages and worked, lived or travelled in more than 20 countries.
-Tayah has more than 10 years of experience in administrative roles in the private, public and non-profit sectors and has done volunteer work for non-profit organizations as a Spanish-language translator.
-In her free time Tayah loves visiting new places, going on picnics, hiking, watching documentaries, cooking, and making jewelry.
+Tayah brings 20 years of experience in administrative roles in the private, public, and non-profit sectors and has done volunteer work for non-profit organizations as a Spanish-language translator.
+In her free time Tayah loves visiting new places, spending time with her kiddo, watching documentaries, cooking, and making jewelry.

 AmeriCorps VISTA Members